Angular momentum - mass relation for dark matter haloes: J-M RELATION IN THE LINEAR REGIME

 Substituting Equation (\ref{eqn08}) into Equation (\ref{eqn07}), we obtain the major result of the tidal torque theory:

 with the tidal tensor

 and the inertial tensor

 Equation (\ref{eqn09}) tells us that in the linear regime, the angular momentum of a protohalo depends on its shape (represented by $I_{lk}$) and the surrounding tidal torque (measured by $T_{jl}$) and evolves according to $a^2\dot{D}$, i.e. how the universe expands and how the perturbations grow.
+Specifically, the Levi-Civita symbol $\epsilon_{ijk}$ in Equation (\ref{eqn09}) implies that the angular momentum is produced due to the misalignment between the tidal tensor and inertial tensor.
 After the turnaround, the protohalo collapses to a virialized object (halo).
 TTT assumes that little angular momenta are gained or lost during this nonlinear process.
 TTT has been tested using N-body simulations with relatively good agreement.
 See \citet{sugerman2000} and \citet{porciani2002a,porciani2002b} for recent testings.

 The temporal part of $J(t)$, $a^2\dot{D}$, depends on the cosmological model.
 Previous studies verified that, for a de Sitter universe, or for the matter dominated era in $\Lambda$CDM model, the halo angular momentum grows linearly with time as $a(t)^2\dot{D}(t) = t$ \citep[e.g.][]{white1984,sugerman2000}.
 We will test this temporal dependence for a quintessence dark energy model that has different expansion and structure growth rate as $\Lambda$CDM.